nasa-jpl/osr-rover-code/README.md

 This repository contains the code that runs on the Raspberry Pi (RPi) to control the [JPL open source rover (osr)](https://github.com/nasa-jpl/open-source-rover).

-The rover runs on ROS2 (tested on Foxy), mostly using Python 3.
+The rover runs on ROS2 (tested on Foxy), and uses Python3.

-**Status**: actively developed.
-Please refer to the issues tab in GitHub for an overview of ongoing work.

 ## Internals & structure